jump-cellpainting/datasets/README.md

 ## Details about the data

-Currently, this collection comprises 4 datasets:
+This collection comprises 4 datasets:

 - The principal dataset of 116k chemical and >15k genetic perturbations the partners created in tandem (`cpg0016`), split across 12 data-generating centers.
 Human U2OS osteosarcoma cells are used.
 - 3 pilot datasets created to test: different perturbation conditions (`cpg0000`, including different cell types), staining conditions (`cpg0001`), and microscopes (`cpg0002`).

 ### What’s available now

-- All data [components](https://github.com/broadinstitute/cellpainting-gallery/blob/main/folder_structure.md) of the three pilots.
+- All data [components](https://github.com/broadinstitute/cellpainting-gallery/blob/main/documentation/data_structure.md) of the three pilots.
 - Most data components (images, raw CellProfiler output, single-cell profiles, aggregated CellProfiler profiles) from 12 sources for the principal dataset.
 Each source corresponds to a unique data generating center (except `source_7` and `source_13`, which were from the same center).
 - All key [metadata](metadata/README.md) files.
-- A [notebook](https://github.com/jump-cellpainting/datasets/blob/update-readme/sample_notebook.ipynb) to load and inspect the data currently available in the principal dataset.
+- A [notebook](https://github.com/jump-cellpainting/datasets/blob/main/sample_notebook.ipynb) to load and inspect the data currently available in the principal dataset.
-- A [tutorial](https://broadinstitute.github.io/2023_12_JUMP_data_only_vignettes/howto/tutorial_basic.html) to load the different subsets of data in the principal dataset, each available as a single dataframe.
-The URLs to the subsets are [here](https://github.com/jump-cellpainting/datasets/blob/main/profile_index.csv).
+- Different subsets of data in the principal dataset, assembled into single parquet files.
+The URLs to the subsets are [here](https://github.com/jump-cellpainting/datasets/blob/main/manifests/profile_index.csv).
 The corresponding folders for each contain all the data levels (e.g. this [folder](https://cellpainting-gallery.s3.amazonaws.com/index.html#cpg0016-jump-assembled/source_all/workspace/profiles/jump-profiling-recipe_2024_a917fa7/ORF/profiles_wellpos_cc_var_mad_outlier_featselect_sphering_harmony/)).
 Snakemake workflows for producing these assembled profiles are available [here](https://github.com/broadinstitute/jump-profiling-recipe/releases/tag/v0.1.0).
+We recommend working with the the `all` or `all_interpretable` subsets -- they contain all three data modalities in single dataframe.
+Note that cross-modality matching is still poor (ORF-CRISPR, COMPOUND-CRISPR, COMPOUND-ORF), but within modality generally works well.
+- A [tutorial](https://broadinstitute.github.io/2023_12_JUMP_data_only_vignettes/howto/1_retrieve_profiles.html) to load these subsets of data.
+- Other [tutorials](https://broad.io/jump) to work with `cpg0016`.

 ### What’s coming up